ropitz/sparc_teaching/Malthi_QuickTroubleshooting.md

 ### When I test the First Person controller, the camera clips through the player capsule/I can see green lines.
 How do I fix it?
 First, ensure that the ‘Nested Parent Unpack’ asset is selected, then change the Y axis to a slightly lower value.
 You can also try to change the position of the nested camera, or change the maximum speed that your player character can achieve.
 ### I can’t add textures to my mesh in Unity?
-Unpack the materials of your mesh, as instructed at the end of Exercise 5.
+Unpack the materials of your mesh, as instructed at the end of [Exercise 5 Part B](/Malthi_Exercise5_B.md).
 They need to be unpacked to be editable.
 Use Prof Penny de Byl’s video for further instruction.